trampgeek/moodle-qtype_coderunner/Readme.md

 the code successfully passes.

-CodeRunner and its predecessors *pycode* and *ccode* has been in use at the University of Canterbury for about five years, running over a million student quiz submissions in Python, C , Octave and Matlab.
-Laboratory work, assignment work and mid-semester tests in the introductory first year Python programming course (COSC121), which has around 400 students in the first semester and 200 in the second, are all assessed using CodeRunner questions.
+CodeRunner and its predecessors *pycode* and *ccode* has been in use at the University of Canterbury for about six years, running over a million student quiz question submissions in Python, C , JavaScript, PHP, Octave and Matlab.
+Laboratory work, assignment work and mid-semester tests in the introductory first year Python programming course (COSC121), which has around 500 students in the first semester and 300 in the second, are all assessed using CodeRunner questions.
 The final exams for COSC121 have also been run using Moodle/CodeRunner since November 2014.